+The Comprehensive Plan is a general guideline.
+It neither endorses nor prohibits development of a certain kind in a certain area.
+It is intended to guide Clay County and the City of Vermillion in implementation of zoning regulations, subdivision regulations, capital improvements plans, and other related policies.

 There are three primary purposes of this document:

 (1) To address the planning requirements of state law while also providing a sound and logical basis for county growth management strategies; and